Turks and Caicos Islands: Economy

 The economy of Turks and Caicos is dominated by tourism, offshore finance and fishing.
 The US dollar is the main currency used on the islands.

 Historically, the salt industry, along with small sponge and hemp exports, sustained the Turks and Caicos Islands (only barely, however; there was little population growth and the economy stagnated).
 The economy grew in the 1960s, when American investors arrived on the islands and funded the construction of an airstrip on Providenciales and built the archipelago's first hotel, "The Third Turtle".
 A small trickle of tourists began to arrive, supplementing the salt-based economy.
-Club Med set up a resort at Grace Bay soon after.
+Club Med Turkoise opened at Grace Bay in 1984, becoming the first beachfront hotel on the island.
 In the 1980s, Club Med funded an upgrading of the airstrip to allow for larger aircraft, and since then, tourism has been gradually on the increase.

 In 2009, GDP contributions were as follows: Hotels & Restaurants 34.67%, Financial Services 13.12%, Construction 7.83%, Transport, Storage & Communication 9.90%, and Real Estate, Renting & Business Activities 9.56%.
 Most capital goods and food for domestic consumption are imported.

 In 2010/2011, major sources of government revenue included Import Duties (43.31%), Stamp Duty on Land Transaction (8.82%), Work Permits and Residency Fees (10.03%) and Accommodation Tax (24.95%).
 The territory's gross domestic product as of late 2009 is approximately US$795 million (per capita $24,273).

 The labour force totalled 27,595 workers in 2008.
 The labour force distribution in 2006 is as follows: